andybalham/blog-source-code/blog-posts/composable-cdk-constructs.md

 retryQueue.grantSendMessages(queueRetriesFunction);
 ```

-> Note that we have set `reservedConcurrentExecutions` here to `1`.
-This is to help mitigate the effect if we accidentally get a loop.
-By specify this value, we ensure that we will only have at most one Lambda function running at once.

 The 'Retry' function is equally simple, it consumes messages from the 'Retry' queue and invokes the a Lambda function to retry the request.

 The implementation of the function can be found in the [GitHub repo](TODO).